workLokeshVishwakarma/git-learning/CSS-README.md

 ## CSS logical properties, `margin-inline, margin-block, padding-inline, padding-block, border-block, border-inline`

+### Very helpfull when working with directions, instead of providing padding-left use padding-inline-start, this will auto apply padding-left no metter what text directions we're using (still work, no metter, we chaned the direction), hard to achieve this with using padding-left direct.

  - ![Screenshot 2023-06-29 at 12 15 37 PM](https://github.com/workLokeshVishwakarma/learning-notes/assets/121422811/97210dc4-699a-4be1-b79d-c3246654cdb3)

  - ![Screenshot 2023-06-29 at 12 16 24 PM](https://github.com/workLokeshVishwakarma/learning-notes/assets/121422811/478d851f-7b88-4247-9283-ae497b954423)